Haufe-Lexware/api-style-guide/readme.md

 We encourage you to improve the style guide with modifications and extensions via the usual Fork/Pull Request dance.
 If your modification gets merged, it becomes part of the Styleguide.
 On the other hand if you don't bother, don't complain.

 ### API Design Review Process
+---
 We are still at the beginning of our journey to an API driven company.

 There will be pros and cons how to handle and apply the style guide to real projects.
 There are many things to learn and to share with another.
-Feel free to reach out and share your knowledge on the `#apistrat` channel on RocketChat.
+Feel free to reach out and ask and share on the `#apistrat` channel on our Haufe RocketChat.

 Each new or refactored API MUST be reviewed through a API Design Review.
 Have a look at [API Design Review Process](api-design-review-process.md) for more information.

 ### Content
+---

 #### Most important chapters
 Please read the first 6 chapters (in bold).
 These chapters describe the intention, mindset and process how we want to design an API.

 Each section contains links to the chapters with more details.

+#### Table of Content
 The chapters are:

 - **[Introduction](introduction.md)**